Blaník: Buildings

-In the 5th century BC, during the Hallstatt period, a circular hillfort with two rows of massive stone walls was built at the top of Great Blaník; its remnants are still visible around the summit.
+In the 5th century BC, during the Hallstatt period, a circular hillfort with two rows of massive stone walls was built at the top of Velký Blaník; its remnants are still visible around the summit.
 Later, a fortress and probably a wooden castle were built there.

-At the top of Great Blaník stands a 30 m tall wooden watchtower from 1941 in the shape of a Hussite tower.
-On the top of Small Blaník are the ruins of the pilgrimage Chapel of St. Mary Magdalene.
-Its construction was completed in 1753 but it was abolished in 1783 by a decree of the Emperor Joseph II.
-The ground plan of the chapel is formed by an octagon composed into an ellipse, under which there used to be a hermit cave.
-In the middle of the ruins grows a 160-year-old spruce called "Big Monk."
+At the top of Velký Blaník stands a 30 m tall wooden watchtower from 1941 in the shape of a Hussite tower.